-Potato, onion, chickpeas, coriander chutney stuffed crispy puri drenched in sour and spicy mint flavoured water with besan bundi, which fills your mouth, Pani Puri needs no exordium.
+Potato, onion, chickpeas, coriander chutney stuffed crispy puri drenched in sour and spicy mint flavored water with besan bundi, pops right in the center of your mouth.

-Pani Puri is most famous in West Bengal and Assam as Puchka followed by Bihar and Jharkhand.
-Pani Puri is called Puchka in our neighbouring country Bangladesh too.
+Pani Puri is most famous in West Bengal and Assam as 'Puchka' followed by Bihar and Jharkhand.
+Pani Puri is called Puchka in our neighboring country Bangladesh too.

-It is quite confusing but in some parts of Gujarat, Pani Puri is referred as Pakodi and apart from its sweet-sour taste it is quite spicy there.
+It is quite confusing but in some parts of Gujarat, Pani Puri has referred as 'Pakodi' and apart from its sweet-sour taste, it is quite spicy there.

 Title Image: mapsofindia